-At YVL Medical Aesthetics, ALL our dermal fillers are injected using cannulae.
-These are blunt tipped long needles (38mm to 50mm length) incapable of penetrating the skin, hence diluted local anaesthetic is injected near (not at) the site of treatment to create a small needle puncture.
+At YVL Medical Aesthetics, we inject dermal fillers using blunt cannulae.
+These are blunt tipped long needles (38mm to 50mm length) incapable of penetrating the skin, hence diluted local anaesthetic is injected near (but not at) the site of treatment to create a small needle puncture.

 Discomfort or pain arises from the manipulation of the cannula and the pressure effects of the HA fillers as it is being injected.
 Despite the fact that all our HA fillers contain local anaesthetic, there will be some sensation of pressure when the HA filler is first injected as the local anaesthetic hasn’t had time to work.
 Therefore we are extremely meticulous and gentle and slow with the procedure, ensuring as painless a process as possible.

-On the overall, dermal fillers involving the eyebags, earlobes and temples are generally well tolerated with minimal pain.
+On the overall, earlobe, temple and simple under-eye fillers are generally well tolerated with minimal pain.
 Nose, chin, jowl and jugal fillers are generally well tolerated also but with slightly more discomfort and pressure sensation.

-Cheek and nasolabial fillers tend to be associated with more discomfort, and forehead and lip fillers are generally considered quite painful.
-Patients who have severe anxiety or very low thresholds of pain may opt to have the entire procedure under sedation by a qualified anaesthetist in a licensed day surgery.
+Lip and nasolabial and simple cheek fillers tend to be associated with more discomfort, whereas complex cheek/ under eye and forehead fillers are generally quite painful due to the need to cannulate through specific ligaments and fibrous planes.
+Patients who have severe anxiety or very low thresholds of pain may opt to have the entire procedure under sedation by a qualified anaesthetist in our centre.

 Initial redness is observed after the injection of dermal fillers.
 This typically resolves within several hours, including any white discoloration from the use of local anaesthetic injections (containing adrenaline).